 Festival of Teaching 2021

-The Festival of Teaching, coordinated by the Professional Teachers’ Association of the NT (PTANT) and Member Associations, is a one-day biennial event offering educators professional development across the curriculum and all levels of schooling.
+The Festival of Teaching, coordinated by the Professional Teachers’ Association of the NT and Member Associations, is a one-day biennial event that offers educators professional development across the curriculum and all levels of schooling.

-Educators will gather at Palmerston College to make the most of the Festival’s professional learning program, including:
+Educators made the most of the Festival’s professional learning program, including:

 - Two keynote speakers